 To sign up to Netflix simply visit its website using any of the links provided.
-On the homepage you’ll see a button that reads “Start your free month”.
+On the homepage you’ll see a button that reads “Try it now”.

-Click this button, select your desired plan, enter your information, including your payment method, and you’ll begin your one-month free trial.
-Once that free trial is up, you’ll be charged each month if you don’t cancel your membership.
+Click this button, select your desired plan, enter your information, including your payment method, and you’ll be able to start streaming immediately.
+Netflix isn’t offering a free trial at the moment, so you will be billed when you sign up.

 How does Netflix compare?